Updates on Federal Executive Orders and Research Activities

 • Monitor policy updates: Keep an eye on announcements from the federal agency overseeing your grant for any updates on funding or compliance requirements.

-• Datasets.
-Principal investigators are encouraged to ensure that they have access to and control over datasets.
+• Principal investigators are encouraged to ensure that they have access to and control over datasets.

 • Continue to submit proposals.
 Closely monitor the funding announcement to see if the proposal criteria changes.

-• OVPRI and the Office of General Counsel ask that you forward any communications from granting agencies relating to stop work orders or modifications to existing grants.
+• OVPRI and the Office of General Counsel ask that you forward any communications from granting agencies relating to stop work orders, modifications to existing grants, requests for attestations, and spending justification requests.

 Additionally, the UO continues to monitor and communicate any immigration updates, and their potential impact to our international, Dreamer, and undocumented students, faculty, and staff.